 A 2D plane coordinate system is defined for each face in the 2D projection plane.
 Whereas some of the projection formats in 360Lib have only one face (such as ERP and EAP), other projection formats have multiple faces.
 In order to generalize the 2D coordinate system, a face index is defined for each face in the 2D projection plane.
 Each face is mapped to a 2D plane, referred as the uv plane, associated with one face index.
 The 2D image sampling grid is defined in the uv plane.
 We refer to the sampling point position as (m, n), where m and n are the column and row coordinates of the sampling position.
-Figure 2 shows an example for the sampling coordinates defined in the uv plane for ERP projection.
+Figure 2 shows the sampling coordinates defined in the uv plane for ERP projection.
 The orange circles are the sampling points (m, n).
 In 360Lib, in order to arrange all sampling points in a symmetric manner in both directions, there is a shift between the origin of (u, v) coordinates and the origin of (m, n) coordinates, as shown in Figure 2.